mmistakes/minimal-mistakes/_posts/2018-02-28-SCCM_AD_Powershell.md

 # Deployment of Windows 10

-Fast forward few yeasr and we are now almost ready to start deploying Windows 10.
+Fast forward few years and we are now almost ready to start deploying Windows 10.
 So we need to get our systems ready to go.
 I will still be maintaining the same method of deployment as described above.
 The issue is that Windows 7 will still be active during the deployment of Windows 10.
 This means that i need to be able to deploy software to both Windows 7 and Windows 10.